EonTAS/ppc-emulator/README.md

     allow branching to invalid memory addresses that have preset functionality or user defined return values, so a code can call a function and pretend it recieved a response to continue running with instead of crashing from branching outside the memory of the emulator

+5) toggle number formatting of values

+    allow clicking a button to change from reading a value as hex to decimal to binary etc.

 # Typography and Color Scheme :

-Background will be a carbon colour, relatively dark.
+Background will be a a light grey on the input side and a dark grey on the output side.
-Text will be an off-white colour using the Exo and Roboto fonts.
+Text will be an off-black colour on input and off-white on output, using Roboto/Roboto Mono for text where it is required to be monospaced.

 # Wireframes :